vmware-archive/newrelic_pivotal_agent/README.md

 # Pivotal Plugins for New Relic Monitoring

+*This project is unsupported* - Please see "Support" section below for more details

 This README describes how to install and configure the Pivotal Plugins for New Relic.
 For convenenience, the procedure installs all plugins at once.

 This procedure installs plugins that gather metrics about the following products and displays them in your New Relic dashboard: